Understanding Address Parsing, Standardization, and Delivery Verification APIs

 Melissa

 Address verification isn’t as easy as it may sound, though.
-Aside from spelling issues, every week there are new addresses added to the national database of deliverable addresses in the country.
-There are also addresses that are transformed, as buildings change from commercial to residential, or single family to multi-family dwellings, farmland is portioned up into neighborhoods, or entire neighborhoods are redeveloped.
+Aside from spelling issues, new addresses are added to the national database of deliverable addresses each week.
+Some addresses are transformed as buildings change from commercial to residential or single-family to multi-family dwellings, farmland is subdivided into neighborhoods, or entire neighborhoods are redeveloped.

 Address Verification Process

-- The address is parsed – so household number, address, abbreviations, mis-spellings, etc. are logically separated.
+- The address is parsed: Household number, address, abbreviations, misspellings, etc., are logically separated.

-- The address is standardized – once parsed, the address is then reformatted to a standard.
-This is critical because 123 Main St. and 123 Main Street will then be standardized to 123 Main St and a duplicate can be matched and removed.
+- The address is standardized: Once parsed, it is reformatted to a standard.
+This is critical because 123 Main St. and 123 Main Street will then be standardized to 123 Main St, and a duplicate can be matched and removed.

-- The address is validated – the standardized address is then matched against a national database to see that it actually exists.
+- The address is validated: The standardized address is then matched against a national database to confirm that it actually exists.

-- The address is verified – not all addresses are deliverable despite them existing.
-This is one issue that services like Google Maps have… they provide you a valid address but there may not even be a structure there to deliver to.
+- The address is verified: Not all addresses are deliverable, despite their existence.
+This is one issue that services like Google Maps have… they provide you a valid address, but there may not even be a structure there to deliver to.

 What is Address Validation?